DopanPlugins/Srpg-plugins/README.md

 -> ill attach some info screenshoots for this aswell

-=> it has also other upgrades but none of them have importent requirements like those above
+=> it has also other upgrades but none of them have importent requirements like those above ..if you need help with the setup pls ask in rpg mv forum